Call 1-866-283-2722 For a

 You have the right to sue a collector in a state or federal court within one year from the date you believe the law was violated.
 If you win, you may recover money for the damages you suffered.
-Court costs and attorneys fees also can be recovered.
-A group of people also may sue a debt collector and recover money for damages up to $500,000, or one percent of the collectors net worth, whichever is less.
+Court costs and attorney fees also can be recovered.
+A group of people also may sue a debt collector and recover money for damages up to $500,000, or one percent of the collector’s net worth, whichever is less.

 Avoid Credit Card and Charge Card Fraud

-You respond to a mailing asking you to call a long distance number for a free trip or bargain-priced travel package.
+You respond to a mailing asking you to call a long-distance number for a free trip or bargain-priced travel package.
 You’re told you must join a travel club first and you’re

 asked for your account number so you can be billed.
 The catch!
 Charges you didn’t make are added to your bill, and you never get your trip.